 The focus of this class is on the biology of grass and how it receives nutrition.
 Enhancing health and growth through the use of mineral-balanced soil and fertilizers is discussed.

 Students learn about the pathogens affecting both cool- and warm-season grasses and how to control them.

 The environmental and cultural advantages of grassy areas are considered, along with the importance of having grass with the right surface and consistency for various sports.

 Turfgrass managers have employment opportunities in a wide range of lawn care settings and in related fields, like landscape design.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), there were 217,900 turf managers employed in 2008 and employment was expected to grow at a faster than average rate of 15% through 2018.
-The median hourly wage for turf managers was $19.19 in May 2008.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), there were 1,282,000 grounds maintenance workers employed in 2014, and employment was expected to grow at an average rate of 6% from 2014 to 2024.
+The median hourly wage for grounds maintenance workers was $14.05 in May 2015.